softwaresaved/common-form-questions/core-questions.md

 ### Question:
 Group within Department

+#### Reason:
+Can help place a person, help people assessing or interacting with individuals

 #### Type:
 Text

 ### Question:
 What is the name of your software project

+#### Reason:
+This is a key piece of information needed for the open call - as this is what people are asking for support with

 #### Applicability
 Open Call